mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 URNAS Urnas is an uninviting desert world but its location as a jump-1 link in the local cluster, and the presence

 of good mineral deposits, attracted early investment.
-Urnas had the potential to grow into a major industrial centre but its society fragmented soon after the initial colonization and has remained divided ever since.
+Urnas had the potential to grow into a major industrial center but its society fragmented soon after the initial colonization and has remained divided ever since.

 Urnas is balkanised, with two major states and numerous smaller ones.
 By far the majority of the population belong to either Sulan, a theocracy of over 1.1 billion inhabitants or Kasame Upu Uluriri.
 The latter is a technocracy with around 0.7 billion citizens and is slightly ahead in terms of both technological capability and strategy for implementing those technologies.